-Albeit, we in India have the right to make a political choice, only at the age of 18 years, yet I can say with some certainty that mypolitical consciousness developed even before that.
-I was just 13 years old, when the Atal Bihari Vajpayee led NDA Government had enjoyed 13 months of power.
+Albeit, we in India have the right to make a political choice, only at the age of 18 years, yet I can say with some certainty that my political consciousness developed even before that.
+I was just 13 years old when the Atal Bihari Vajpayee led NDA Government had enjoyed 13 months of power.
 Armed with some basic knowledge of school-taught Civics, I began to follow the subsequent developments.
 The intricacies and the complexities of a coalition government fascinated me greatly.
-Since, the Civics books did not teach us the workings of a coalition Government, and I had no political background in the family, I squarely relied on the newspapers and editorials of that time to form an opinion.
-There was also a deep influence of my grandmother’s anecdotes about Allahabad and the National Movement and how her brothers used to conceal her in a veil and take her to attend Kamala Nehru’s meetings and processions, since in those days, middle class women from conservative families were not allowed to leave home.
+Since the Civics books did not teach us the workings of a coalition Government, and I had no political background in the family, I squarely relied on the newspapers and editorials of that time to form an opinion.
+There was also a deep influence of my grandmother’s anecdotes about Allahabad and the National Movement and how her brothers used to conceal her in a veil and take her to attend Kamala Nehru’s meetings and processions, since, in those days, middle-class women from conservative families were not allowed to leave home.

 In this context, did I witness, the rise of Sonia Gandhi- gradually, cautiously and a calibrated one.
-I was deeply fascinated by the simple fact that here is a women who although did not belong to this country, by birth, adopted this country and the people as her own and who with all the grace and resilience was fighting all kinds of vicious attacks with absolute dignity.
+I was deeply fascinated by the simple fact that there is a woman who although did not belong to this country, by birth, adopted this country and the people as her own and who with all the grace and resilience was fighting all kinds of vicious attacks with absolute dignity.
 It is not that there were not tall leaders in that era- Atal Bihari Vajpayee was the tallest- but slowly and steadily it became to unravel before me that the policies and practices of the BJP were inconsistent with the culture and ethos which India represented.

 The Gujarat riots of 2002 sealed my belief.
-It is only a coincidence that fate took me to Gujarat at that point of time, to study Architecture for 5 years, as the BJP’s communal and hate politics unleashed itself.
+It is only a coincidence that fate took me to Gujarat at that point in time, to study Architecture for 5 years, as the BJP’s communal and hate politics unleashed itself.
 My faith in the secular and liberal values became stronger and the only leader I looked up to was Sonia Gandhi- not because she represented that view, but because she practiced the innate spirit of ‘Satyagraha’- conceptualized by the Mahatma.
 With every cheap barb thrown at her by the BJP and its senior leaders (Vajpayee, Advani, Mahajan, Fernandeset all), she continued to display unconditional poise and gravity.
-Even some of her own, didn’t spare her, yet she maintained complete calm.
+Even some of her own didn’t spare her, yet she maintained complete calm.
 It was against this mounting barrage of deeply personal offensive attacks against her did Sonia Gandhi win her elections by huge margins.

 The 2004 Elections was not only a victory for Congress and Sonia Gandhi, but also my own political beliefs.
 It is said and now I learn from the people around her that, not only did her vigorous campaign across the country paid off, but she was accepted by the masses with immense love and affection.
 When she returned from her electoral campaign, her campaign staff brought sacks filled with coins of the lowest denominations.
 Why?
 Because people in India, when they saw the bahu (daughter –in-law) of Indira Gandhi, wanted to give some ‘munh dikhai’ (a custom when the elders/ family sees and wishes the newly wed bride after marriage) How couldn’t they not greet and welcome the daughter-in-law of Indira Gandhi?
 The same Indira Gandhi, who is still revered and remembered by the poor and the masses in rural India; perhaps, she was the only leader after Bapu, who traversed so much across India in the remotest of areas, that they only remember her!